Best AI Monitoring Workflow for Product Managers

 Steps, time allocation, one action per week

-The best AI monitoring workflow for product managers is a fixed 25-minute weekly routine: collect signals (10 min), classify (5 min), decide one action (5 min), document with source links (5 min).
+The best AI monitoring workflow for product managers is a fixed 25-minute weekly routine: collect signals, classify their impact on roadmap and user expectations, verify the top item, and leave with one concrete PM action.

 Why PMs need a different workflow than developers